 Astigmatism is a refractive error caused by an irregular shaped cornea, (like a rugby ball as opposed to a football shape).
 This distorts light entering the eye and prevents it from focusing correctly on the retina, causing images to appear blurry.

 Most astigmatism is regular astigmatism; however irregular astigmatism can also be experienced.
 It is less common and is usually a result of an eye injury that caused scarring or from a condition such as keratoconus.

 Regular astigmatism prevents light from being able to focus onto a single point on the retina of your eye.

 What are the symptoms of astigmatism?

-Not treating your astigmatism can lead to headaches and eye strain, symptoms all the more noticeable whilst driving or using the computer.
+You'll find these symptoms all the more noticeable whilst driving or using the computer.

 How can I correct short-sightedness and astigmatism?

 Toric contact lenses provide correction in a wide range of powers to address short-sightedness and long-sightedness.
 They also offer astigmatic correction made up of a cylindrical power and axis.